 Target is to create a datalogging device for RC car racing and learn electronics at the same time.
 Main reason for this project to get started was the fact there is no datalogging device for RC cars.
 Hopefully some day this device is so good that it could be actually made as a commercial product.

-Current prototype logs with 2ms and it can log transmitter signals (like steering, throttle), wheel speed with hall-effect sensors, temperature, battery voltage, damper movements, laptimes, GPS (not very good), 3-axis accelerometer, 3-axis gyro.
+Current prototype logs with 2ms and it can log transmitter signals (like steering, throttle), wheel speed with hall-effect sensors, temperature, battery voltage, damper movements, laptimes with splits, 3-axis accelerometer, 3-axis gyro.

 First prototypes were being built on top of Python board 1.1 and I just made shields on top of that board with necessary connectors etc. This combination is a little bit too big for RC car racing but it's good enough prototyping things.

 Second phase was to design a completely own board.
 I have already found out that I need to make different version for different types of cars.
 For example it's difficult to fit full scale device from 1/8th scale car to 1/12th scale car which has limited space and actually it doesn't need that many channels.
 Currently there is two versions called Base with limited amount of channels and Full with all possible channels.

 To get laptimes I made a IR beacon with 555 IC and it sends IR signal with 38kHz and receiver is connected to the datalogging device.
 First version was simple transmitter with constant 38Khz pulse powered by AAA batteries.
 Second generation beacon has LiPo battery which can be charged via micro USB cable.
 Biggest change in second gen beacon is the ability to change how long 38Khz pulses will be sent and this allows split times as main laptime is using different pulse length than split points